“So who did your psychic paper say you were in order

 Before the chameleon circuit got stuck as a police box.
 Not very long

 before, he thought.
-They landed in London when Susan was twelve.
-Perhaps
+They had landed in London when Susan was twelve -

-a couple more journeys as homeless wanderers before they put down roots
+perhaps a couple more journeys as homeless wanderers before they put down

 “I’m… I’m like you, Susan,” he said.
 “I’m

-“Grandfather…” The girl gave a shriek.
-She backed away
+“Grandfather!”
+The girl gave a shriek.
+She backed away towards

-towards the hut.
-“No. You’re here to arrest him… to
+the hut.
+“No. You’re here to arrest him… to take him

 “Susan,” he said gently.
 “No, I’m not.
 I promise